Top 10 Tibet Travel Tips

 - Do not buy anything made from wild animals' skin or bones, as it may cause problems when you try to leave the area.

 - During religious festivals, many pilgrims come to monasteries to pay religious homage.
-At some monasteries, there are special passages for visitors.
-Do not join into the crowd or queue of pilgrims.
+At some monasteries there are special passages for tourists.
+Do not join with the pilgrim crowds or queues.

 10. Know the Local Conditions and Lower Your Expectations